 As an expert in user-centric data science, Lora conceived the vision of an user-centric experimental lab for computer science researchers at the VU University Amsterdam.
 She headed the team that made it possible in 2010 to open VU INTERTAIN Lab – the first of its kind in an academic environment.
-Throughout her carrier, Lora was a principal investigator of a large number of research projects, she organized conferences, workshops, and tutorials to bring together methods and tools from human computation, linked (open) data, data science & human-computer interaction with the goal of building hybrid human-AI systems for augmenting both machine and human intelligence for understanding text, images, and videos with humans-in-the-loop and machines-in-the-loop.
+Throughout her career, Lora was a principal investigator of a large number of research projects, she organized conferences, workshops, and tutorials to bring together methods and tools from human computation, linked (open) data, data science & human-computer interaction with the goal of building hybrid human-AI systems for augmenting both machine and human intelligence for understanding text, images, and videos with humans-in-the-loop and machines-in-the-loop.
 Her research projects focussing on semantic search, recommendation systems, personalized access to online multimedia collections have a major impact and established her as a recognized leader in human computation techniques for specific domains, such as digital humanities, cultural heritage, and interactive TV.
-The focal points in her current research are:

-- ReTV: Reinventing the TV for the Digital Age: Re-purposing and re-using digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms
+- ReTV: Reinventing the TV for the Digital Age: Re-purposing digital content across Smart TVs, Web and mobile applications, social media and other emerging platforms

-- Capturing Bias: Diversity-aware Analysis of Bias in News Videos: models for bias- and diversity-aware accuracy measures for reliable and explainable big data analysis of media collections
+- Capturing Bias: Diversity-aware Analysis of Bias in News Videos: models for bias- and diversity-aware accuracy measures for reliable and explainable data analysis

-- CrowdTruth: human-assisted computing, specifically targeting workflows for the creation of ground truth data
+- CrowdTruth: disgreement-based metrics for quality beyond ground truth data

 - CLARIAH: Common Lab Research Infrastructure for the Arts and Humanities